shujidev/direct/README.md

 ```

 ### Missing parts:
-Currently functions have to be called like this example for compatibility with the C backend
+Currently functions have to be called like this example for compatibility with C
 ```nim
 renderTarget.lpVtbl.BeginDraw(renderTarget)
 ```